 The Perception of Color in Architecture

-Biological reactions to color are solely physical in nature.
+Biological reactions to color are physical in nature.
 Instead of the obvious optical reaction to color, it is in fact a reaction to the energy of the light waves.

 Tests show that even if a person is blindfolded his or her pulse will noticeably increase when exposed to the color red and decrease when exposed to blue or green.